catalyst-cloud/catalystcloud-docs/source/database.rst

   | volume            | 3                                    |
   +-------------------+--------------------------------------+

-Check on the status of the new instance, once it is ``ACTIVE`` we can continue.
+We have to wait while the instance builds.
+Keep checking on the status of the new instance, once it is ``ACTIVE`` we can continue.

 .. code-block:: bash